Types of Premises Liability Cases

 Finally, the injured party must show a direct link between the injuries sustained and the property condition.
 This entails compiling evidence and presenting it to the court or insurance company deciding on the case.

-Martinez, Hart, Thompson & Sanchez, P.C. is proud to have the respect of our clients throughout New Mexico.
+Martinez, Hart, Sanchez & Romero, P.C. is proud to have the respect of our clients throughout New Mexico.
 We’re equally proud of our reputation among our peers, who often refer complex and complicated cases to our firm.